hdoordt/cv/index.md

 ## About me

-Hi, my name is Henk Dieter.
+Hi, my name is Henk.
 Nice that you're having a look at my resume!

 ## Professional experience

- - **2018 - present:** *Backend/embedded developer at Tweede Golf*
+ - **2018 - present:** *Embedded/backend developer at Tweede Golf*

  My current employment at Tweede Golf is very diverse.
 I work on a multitude of projects, both web related and embedded.
 As an embedded developer, I gained a lot of knowledge on bare-metal driver development and embedded application development in Rust.
 Backend development at Tweede Golf means creating custom web applications using Typescript (Node, React) and Rust, as well as working with Kubernetes to deploy applications to our cluster.
 I oversee the client communication and scrum-master like tasks at some of the projects I work on.
+Apart from software development and leading projects, I hosted workshops on embedded Rust both internally and for external partner companies.

  - **2017 - 2018:** *Lead developer at Baksteen Blockchain*